Pasteurella multocida: Diagnosis and treatment

 Diagnosis of the bacterium in humans was traditionally based on clinical findings, and culture and serological testing, but false negatives have been a problem due to easy death of P. multocida, and serology cannot differentiate between current infection and previous exposure.
 The quickest and most accurate method for confirming an active P. multocida infection is molecular detection using polymerase chain reaction.

 This bacterium can be effectively treated with β-lactam antibiotics, which inhibit cell wall synthesis.
 It can also be treated with fluoroquinolones or tetracyclines; fluoroquinolones inhibit bacterial DNA synthesis and tetracyclines interfere with protein synthesis by binding to the bacterial 30S ribosomal subunit.
 Despite poor in vitro susceptibility results, macrolides (binding to the ribosome) also can be applied, certainly in the case of pulmonary complications.
 Due to the polymicrobial etiology of P. multocida infections, treatment requires the use of antimicrobials targeted at the elimination of both aerobic and anaerobic, Gram-negative bacteria.
 As a result, amoxicillin-clavulanate (a beta-lactamase inhibitor/penicillin combination) is seen as the treatment of choice.

 Current research

-P. multocida mutants are being researched for their ability to cause diseases.
+Pasteurella multocida mutants are being researched for their ability to cause diseases.
 In vitro experiments show the bacteria respond to low iron.
 Vaccination against progressive atrophic rhinitis was developed by using a recombinant derivative of P. multocida toxin.
 The vaccination was tested on pregnant gilts (female swine without previous litters).
 The piglets born to treated gilts were inoculated, while the piglets born to unvaccinated mothers developed atrophic rhinitis.